a-mahdipour/EvolDynamics1/README.md

-# Evolutionary dynamics of intra-tumoral heterogenoeous systems: An analytic and numeric coincidence to understand the dynamics of multi-compartmental biologic structures
+# Evolutionary dynamics of intra-tumoral heterogenoeous systems
+_An analytic and numeric coincidence to understand the dynamics of multi-compartmental biologic structures_

+## Introduction

 The unwelcome evolution of malignancy during cancer progression emerges through a selection process in a complex heterogeneous population structure.
 In the present work, we investigate evolutionary dynamics in a phenotypically heterogeneous population of stem cells (SCs) and their associated progenitors.
 The fate of a malignant mutation is determined not only by overall stem cell and non-stem cell growth rates but also differentiation and dedifferentiation rates.

+## Project results

 We investigate the effect of such a complex population structure on the evolution of malignant mutations.
 We derive exactly calculated results for the fixation probability of a mutant arising in each of the subpopulations.
 The exactly calculated results are in almost perfect agreement with the numerical simulations.
 Moreover, a condition for evolutionary